 The Girl and the Robot is one of the few games I’ve played which started as a Kickstarter campaign and was successfully released, not only on the platforms the campaign was for but also for others such as the PS4.
 The physical release of the game on PS4 also contains its soundtrack which is a very mellow and soothing soundtrack (if the game is anything to go by).
 It isn’t a very long game, but I found it very enjoyable and a good game to play when I just wanted to relax for a bit.

 You start off in control of ‘the Girl’ who has been trapped in a tower by an evil queen.
-Upon escaping, with the help of a mysterious character, you quickly encounter an enchanted necklace which gives you full control over a robot which she uses to engage combat with the evil robots she encounters.
+Upon escaping, with the help of a mysterious character, you quickly encounter an enchanted necklace that gives you full control over a robot that she uses to engage in combat with the evil robots she encounters.
 You are now able to swap between both the girl and the robot at will in order to complete puzzles and escape the castle.

 The game itself has been likened to Ico and Zelda, Personally, I’ve not played Ico but after seeing some gameplay footage, I can see why the comparison is made.
 However, I have played a lot of Zelda in the past and some of the puzzles within the game, even the graphics to some extent, remind me of the Legend of Zelda: Ocarina of Time.
 That isn’t necessarily a bad thing either, as the game is a timeless classic and being compared to something like that can’t be bad!
 However, the combat doesn’t have quite the same feel as the puzzles but I’ll come to that later on.